Skip to content

 Frankfort Railroad Bridge

-The Frankfort Railroad Bridge carries R.J.
+The Frankfort Railroad Bridge currently carries the R.J.
 Corman Railroad over the Kentucky River in Frankfort, Kentucky.

 History

-The Frankfort Railroad Bridge was constructed for the Louisville & Nashville Railroad in 1929 by the American Bridge Company of New York at the cost of $600,000.
-1 The Pennsylvania truss with Warren through truss and deck plate girder approach spans replaced the adjoining Broadway Bridge, which had been used as a combination railroad, horse-and-buggy (later automobile), and pedestrian crossing.
+The Frankfort Railroad Bridge was constructed in 1929 for the Louisville & Nashville Railroad by the American Bridge Company of New York at a cost of $600,000.
+1 The new structure—a Pennsylvania truss with Warren through truss and deck plate girder approach spans—replaced the adjacent Broadway Bridge, which had previously served as a combined crossing for rail traffic, horse-drawn vehicles (later automobiles), and pedestrians.

 Gallery